top of page

 • Make the story easy to retell

-Steps for engaging polarized audiences:
+Steps for engaging divided audiences:

 1. Identify the problem.
 How are people being divided against each other?